ISIE By-Laws

 The elected officers of the Society shall be a President, a President-elect, a Secretary, and a Treasurer, all of whom shall be elected by the membership.
 The President-elect shall serve for a term of two (2) years as such followed by two (2) years as President.
 The Secretary and Treasurer shall serve for terms of two (2) years and may be re-elected for no more than 2 successive additional terms.
 All officers shall serve for the duration of their office or until a successor is elected.

-It shall be the duty of the President to preside over the annual business meeting of the Society and all meetings of the Council.
+It shall be the duty of the President to preside over any business meetings of the Society and all meetings of the Council.
 The President shall appoint and charge, with the approval of the Council, the chairperson and all members of all Committees of the Council, except the Nominating Committee, and shall carry out other activities usually pertaining to the office.
 When authorized by a majority vote of the Council and approved by the Treasurer, the President may enter into and execute contracts and other agreements on behalf of the Society.
 The President-elect shall serve in the place of the President in his or her absence.
 The President shall be an ex-officio member of all committees.
 The President shall automatically become the Immediate Past President at the beginning of the new President’s term of office.

 The Secretary shall be responsible for keeping the minutes of the Society and the Council and shall perform such other duties as may be prescribed by the Council.